conceptic-design/wp-base-coat/README.md

-# ConcepticDesign Base Coat
+# WP Base Coat

 A simple, boilerplate plugin to prepare new installs of Wordpress with my preferred settings.
 I also use it as a framework to develop plugins and add WP customizations to projects.

 ## Features

 * Removes month/year media folders, generator tags and xmlrpc
-* Disables comments, avatars and emojis across the website to save overhead
+* Disables blog functionality (comments, avatars and emojis) across the website to save overhead
 * Hooks in place both back/frontend functionality and adding custom CSS/JS
 * Set the default editor view to HTML